Chief of Staff Salary (2025): U.S. Average Pay?

 In my humble opinion, the Chief of Staff position is one of the most exciting in business.
 The years I spent as Chief of Staff were some of the most rewarding in my own professional experiences.
 I learned so much working alongside our company’s Chief Executive Officer and the rest of the leadership team.

-Maybe you’re looking to add one to your team and you’d like to make an efficient decision that fits your budget.
-Maybe you’re eyeing some Chief of Staff job openings yourself.
-Or maybe you’ve got an interview lined up and you want to gut check your target number.
+Maybe you’re looking to add a Chief of Staff to your team and you want to make an efficient decision that fits your budget.
+Maybe you’re eyeing some job openings yourself.
+Or maybe you have an interview lined up and want to gut-check your target number.

 How Much Does a Chief of Staff Make?